aditya-bhuyan/dees-pages-workshop/instructions/Lab08-Persistence-README.md

 ```
 - Replace all the \<your-name> with your actual first name.
 - Ensure that a MySQL instance with no password for user root is running in local machine
+- Open MySQLRepositoryTest.java and comment out line number 38 and 39 for pass local testing.
 - Build, Test and Run the application locally by using the following commands
 ```shell script
 ./gradlew clean